 For example: for 10 minutes of swimming, you burn 60 calories with the breaststroke, 80 calories with the backstroke, 100 calories with freestyle, and an impressive 150 calories with the butterfly stroke.

 For perspective, running a 10-minute mile burns around 100 calories.
 Therefore, a solid 30-minute butterfly speed session can burn 150 more calories than running a 5K in the same time frame.

 6. Swimming Can Improve Exercise-Induced Asthma

-8. Salt-Water Swimming Can Be a Beauty Treatment for Skin
+8. Salt-Water Swimming Can Be a Beauty Treatment for the Skin

-When I switch from pool swimming to open water workouts in the ocean, I noticed a vast improvement in my skin over time.
-Swimming regularly in salt water helps the skin retain moisture and detoxify to promote new cell growth.
+Swimming regularly in salt water helps the skin retain moisture and detoxifies to promote new cell growth.
 You will be surprised how smooth and healthy your skin feels after an invigorating ocean swim.

 9. Swimming Can Make You Smarter

 Of course, all exercise is great for the mind, but can swimming make you smarter?